elusivecodes/FyreORM/README.md

     - `foreignKey` is a string representing the foreign key column in the target table, and will default to the snake case singular name of the current alias (suffixed with *"_id"*).
     - `bindingKey` is a string representing the matching column in the current table, and will default to the primary key.
     - `conditions` is an array containing additional conditions.
-    - `dependent` is a boolean indicating whether to recursively delete related data, and will default to *true*.
+    - `dependent` is a boolean indicating whether to recursively delete related data, and will default to *false*.

 ```php
 $model->hasMany($name, $data);